rlee32/forward-k-opt/readme.txt

 LK looks directly for this feature instead of trying expensive k-opt combinations in the typical naive manner.

+This repo only implements "forward swaps", which are a subset of typical acceptable LK/LKH moves.
+Removed edges must occur in traversal order.
+Candidates for removal are limited to edges coming "after" (in terms of traversal order) the most recently removed edge.

 Compilation:
 1. Make sure "CXX" in "makefile" is set to the desired compiler.
 2. Run "make".